 what it looks like.
 From the outside you can still see the bathhouse, but on

-the inside you find exhibitions by the leading Japanese contemporary artists.
+the inside you find a white cube with exhibitions by the leading Japanese contemporary artists as well as Anish Kapoor or Louise Bourgeois.

-Already since 1993 this place has given an identity to the Japanese art scene,
+Already since 1993 this place has given an identity to the local surroundings,

-and perhaps because of its solid reputation it doesn't feel like a commercial
+and perhaps because of its building it doesn't feel like a commercial

 space at all.